komrad36/CRC/README.md

       0         1         1         0
 ```

-Note a very interesting things about this result.
+Note a very interesting thing about this result.
 If we had done 1 + 1 in binary, we'd have gotten 10, i.e. 0 with a carry of 1.
 If we discard the carry, we get 0.
 In other words, we don't actually have to do any modulo (division) operations to get our answers.
 We just have to throw away the carry after a normal binary addition, i.e. perform "carryless" binary addition.

 Note another interesting thing: the answer was 1 if exactly one input was 1.
 If neither or both inputs were 1, the answer was 0.
 This is equivalent to an XOR (exclusive OR) operation.